ChickenProp/ds-debug/README.md

 >>> ds.debug(foo=13, bar=['hello'], baz=dict(x=12, y=[]))
 ```

-Return to the `ds-debug` process, and these variables will be available as properties of the object `v`.
+Return to the `ds-debug` process, and these variables will be available through the object `v`.

 ```python
 >>> v.foo